News

 A non-Q wave myocardial infarction refers to a myocardial infarction that does not result in a Q wave on the 12-lead ECG once the infarction is completed.
 It was once believed that the development ...

-A transmural myocardial infarction refers to a myocardial infarction ... involve the full thickness of the myocardium.
-The terms Q wave MI, non-Q wave MI, transmural MI and non-transmural MI ...
+A transmural myocardial infarction refers to a myocardial infarction that involves the full thickness of the myocardium.
+It was one believed that the development of Q waves indicated the ...